luispedro/luispedro_org/content/pages/publications/list.rst

     Biomedical  Literature* in Lecture Notes in Bioinformatics vol. 6004 [`PDF version </files/papers/2010/lpc-slif-lncs-2010.pdf>`__]

+    *Two sentence summary (shared with paper below)*: SLIF extracts text and images from published scientific literature.
+Using computer vision [the focus of this paper] and text modeling, we can make inferences and the text and provide a navigation tool for users.

 7. Amr Ahmed, Andrew Arnold, **Luis Pedro Coelho**, Joshua Kangas, Abdul-Saboor Sheikk, Eric P. Xing, William W. Cohen, *Structured Literature Image Finder:
     Parsing Text and Figures in Biomedical Literature* in Web Semantics: Science, Services and Agents on the World Wide Web, 2010 [`online version
     <http://dx.doi.org/10.1016/j.websem.2010.04.002>`__]

+    *Two sentence summary (shared with paper above)*: SLIF extracts text and images from published scientific literature.
+Using computer vision and text modeling [the focus of this paper], we can make inferences and the text and provide a navigation tool for users.

 6. Taraz Buck, Arvind Rao, **Luis Pedro Coelho**, Margaret Fuhrman, Jonathan
     W. Jarvik, Peter B. Berget, and Robert F. Murphy; *Cell Cycle Dependence of Protein Subcellular Location Inferred from Static, Asynchronous Images* EMBC 2009.

+    *One sentence summary*: We can infer cell-cycle (or other) dynamics from static images of cells by looking at many cells and putting them "in order".

 5. Amr Ahmed, Andrew Arnold, **Luis Pedro Coelho**, Joshua Kangas, Abdul-Saboor Sheikk, Eric P. Xing, William W. Cohen, and Robert F. Murphy;